BAND bio - deep dive

 Old King Young - single release.

-Information Ape. release date: summer 2023.
+Information Ape. album release date: 2024.

 High-level production quality often glosses over the validity of the message.
 It's a big part of what we're being fed via our phones and why people struggle to discern the likely from the unlikely.
+So we headed for the ditch with this one, trusting the message then moving on.